Student Robotics Teams Celebrate Innovation at FIRST Championship

 Volunteers set up FLLC game play at the 2023 FIRST Championship in Houston.

-For Inspiration and Recognition of Science and Technology (FIRST®) is a global robotics community preparing K-12 students to be science and technology leaders and innovators by engaging them in exciting mentor-based programs that build STEM skills, inspire innovation and foster well-rounded life capabilities, including self-confidence, communication and leadership.
-Annually, DoD STEM sponsors over 1,500 FIRST® teams coached or mentored by a DoD scientist or engineer or a Department of Defense Education Activity (DoDEA) teacher.
-FIRST® continues to support and expand military-connected student teams through class packs and increased engagement at DoDEA and military-connected schools.
+FIRST is a global robotics community preparing K–12 students to be science and technology leaders and innovators by engaging them in exciting mentor-based programs that build STEM skills, inspire innovation and foster well-rounded life capabilities, including self-confidence, communication and leadership.
+DoD STEM sponsors more than 1,000 FIRST teams for military-connected students each year.
+FIRST’s role in DSEC is to continue to support and expand military-connected student teams.

 About DoD STEM and Defense STEM Education Consortium